km-saifullah/tech-nest/server/README.md

 # TechNest Backend - E-commerce Application API

 This is an api for TechNest e-commerce application.
+Using this api you can run an e-commerce business.
+Here I have implemented from user authentication to product order's all feature of an e-commerce application.

 ![Node.js](https://img.shields.io/badge/Node.js-339933?style=for-the-badge&logo=nodedotjs&logoColor=white)
 ![Express.js](https://img.shields.io/badge/Express.js-000000?style=for-the-badge&logo=express&logoColor=white)